Forearm Brace

 • Improving wrist and forearm position for the key things you do.

-Our brace does not replace those steps.
-Its role is to reduce the strain on a sore tendon during demanding spells, so that everyday use and rehabilitation are more manageable and less likely to undo the progress you are making.
+The brace does not replace those steps.
+Its role is to reduce strain on a sore tendon during demanding spells, so that everyday use and rehabilitation are more manageable and less likely to undo the progress you are making.

 For Forearm Sprains & Strains